Modal

-Modals are overlays that prevent merchants from interacting with the rest of the app until a specific action is taken.
+Modals are overlays that prevent users from interacting with the rest of the app until they take an action that dismisses the modal.

-Modals can be disruptive because they require merchants to take an action before they can continue interacting with the rest of Shopify.
-As such, modals should be used thoughtfully and sparingly.
+Modals can be disruptive because they require users to take an action before they can continue interacting with the rest of Shopify.
+You should use modals sparingly.

 import createApp from '@shopify/app-bridge';